rse/speechflow/README.md

 -----

 **SpeechFlow** is a command-line interface based tool for establishing a directed data flow graph of audio and text processing nodes.
-This way it allows to perform various speech processing tasks in a flexible way.
+This way, it allows to perform various speech processing tasks in a flexible way.
+Currently, **SpeechFlow** comes with graph nodes for file I/O, audio device I/O, Websocket network I/O, Deepgram speech-to-text conversion, DeepL text-to-text translation, Gemma/Ollama text-to-text translation, ElevenLabs text-to-speech conversion, and FFmpeg speech-to-speech encoding. **SpeechFlow** is written in TypeScript and ships as a package for the Node Package Manager (NPM).

 Installation
 ------------